freme-project/freme-project.github.io/_pages/knowledge-base/filtering.md

 curl -X PUT "{{ site.apiurl | prepend: site.url }}/toolbox/filter/manage/extract-entities-only?newOwner=klaus&visibility=private"
 ```
 NOTE: The User `klaus` has to exist.
+NOTE: The two example requests can be merged, it was splitted just for explanation purposes.

 ### Delete a filter
 ```